 To succeed on the field day exercise, students must understand the concepts taught in modules 1 through 11 as documented by module certificates of completion.
 Both students and instructors can find an overview of the field day exercise in module 13.
 This module informs instructors how to set up the exercise, lists materials needed, and provides evaluation checklists.
 It also provides students an idea of what to expect and what they will be evaluated on.

 Upon successful completion of the field day exercise, the lead instructor will issue the student a S-130 final course certificate.
-A version of L-180, Human Factors on the Fireline, is included in this course.
-The certificate should be issued to include both S-130 and L-180.

 Note: The 2008 S-130, Firefighter Training (Blended) course is identical in content to the 2003 S-130 Firefighter Training instructor led course.

 Click here to view the NWCG curriculum course certification.

 Module/Objectives for S-130 Firefighter Training and L-180, Human Factors on the Fireline

 - Module 1: Preparedness, ICS and Resources